Strategies

 When should you use a fixed bidding strategy?

-It is difficult to ascertain if conversions would be higher for any specific bidding strategy, even for Amazon.
+It is difficult to ascertain if conversions would be higher for any specific ad bidding strategy, even for Amazon.
 But a fixed bidding strategy is great to use for two specific use cases:

 Ranking Campaigns: If your main objective is not conversion or ACoS (Advertising Cost of Sales) but visibility on top of the search, go for a fixed bidding strategy.
 With a fixed bid, you can bid high and still be in control of the Cost Per Click (CPC).